johnosbb/Artificial-intelligence/IOT/preventative_maintenance/markdown/embeddedAI.md

 ## Abstract

 Embedded artificial intelligence (AI) stands at the forefront of technological innovation, presenting novel opportunities for cost-effective and energy-efficient AI solutions that extend beyond the capabilities of cloud-based AI technologies.
-This article explores the rapidly growing field of embedded AI, particularly its exponential growth within the chip market dedicated to edge AI.
+This article is part of a series that explores the rapidly growing field of embedded AI.

+Devices targeting Edge AI are set to experience exponential growth within the chip market.
 By 2024, an estimated 1.5 billion edge AI chips are anticipated to be sold, indicating a substantial surge in demand and deployment.

 ## Introduction